moby/moby/docs/man/Dockerfile.5.md

   difficult to update because it mixes with application-specific code.
   The solution is to use **ONBUILD** to register instructions in advance, to run later, during the next build stage.

+**NOCACHE**
+ -- **NOCACHE**
+ The `NOCACHE` instruction will turn off caching from that point forward in the Dockerfile processing.
+If caching is already turned off, e.g. via the `--no-cache` flag on the `docker build` command, then this instruction will have no effect.
+While the builder will no longer look in the cache as it processing the instructions, the cache will still be populated so that future builds (that have caching turned on) can still leverage this optimization.

 # HISTORY
 *May 2014, Compiled by Zac Dover (zdover at redhat dot com) based on docker.com Dockerfile documentation.